What is Conscious Connected Breathwork?

 What is Warm water Rebirthing Breathwork?

-Warm Water Rebirthing Breathwork is a unique therapeutic practice that focuses on releasing birth trauma and facilitating a deep surrender to the breath.
-This transformative process harnesses the healing properties of warm water and Conscious Connected Breathing to help individuals access profound states of relaxation, emotional release, and self-discovery.
+Warm Water Rebirthing Breathwork is a unique therapeutic practice that focuses on releasing birth trauma and facilitating a deep surrender to the breath. this transformative process harnesses the healing properties of warm water and Conscious Connected Breathing to help individuals access profound states of relaxation, emotional release, and self-discovery.

 During a session, you are gently supported in warm water, maintained at body temperature to evoke a sense of safety and weightlessness.
 Guided by an experienced Breathworker, you engage in Conscious Connected Breathing—continuous, rhythmic breathing without pauses between the inhale and exhale.